ElectronVector/tiva-launchpad-tdd/README.md

 ## Example Project

+The example project is in the **example-project** folder.
+Switch to this folder to run the example project commands.

+Execute all unit tests with `rake test:all`.

-Load the app on the board with: `rake load`
+Load the app on the board with: `rake load`.

+The load command also builds the application if necessary.
+Just build the application with: `rake release`.

 ## Documentation